ricsanfre/pi-cluster/documentation/k3s_networking.md

 ## Why Metal LB

 Kubernetes does not offer an implementation of network load balancers (Services of type LoadBalancer) for bare-metal clusters.
 The implementations of network load balancers that Kubernetes does ship with are all glue code that calls out to various IaaS platforms (GCP, AWS, Azure…).
 In bare-metal kubernetes clusters, like the one I am building, "LoadBalancer" services will remain in the “pending” state indefinitely when created.
-(see in previous output of `kubectl get services` command how `traefik` LoadBAlancer service "Exteal IP" is "pending")
+(see in previous output of `kubectl get services` command how `traefik` LoadBAlancer service "External IP" is "pending")

 For Bare-metal cluster only two optios remain availale for managing incoming traffic to the cluster: “NodePort” and “externalIPs” services.
 Both of these options have significant downsides for production use, which makes bare-metal clusters second-class citizens in the Kubernetes ecosystem.